-The next menu header to appear concerns the editing of the gateway or router address.
+The next menu header to appear concerns the editing of the gateway or router address for the LAN interface ETH0.

 The gateway address can now be entered in the same way as the IP address described in Chapter 6.2.2 Inputting the Static IPv4 Address / DHCP Mode.